rydmike/theme_demo/README.md

-# Persisted Flutter Theming using FlexColorScheme and Riverpod
+# Flutter Theming using FlexColorScheme and Riverpod

 This Flutter application shows how to use [FlexColorScheme](https://pub.dev/packages/flex_color_scheme) together with [Riverpod](https://pub.dev/packages/flutter_riverpod) to dynamically change your application theme.
 It uses **Riverpod** providers tp watch light `theme` and `darkTheme` in a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change used [`themeMode`](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html).